Non-local resources for error correction in quantum LDPC codes

 \section{Architecture for Syndrome extraction circuit}

 We propose a 3-dimensional tri-layer architecture for scheduling stabilizer measurements.
 The top and bottom layers represent ancilla qubits, labeled as `ancilla-1' and `ancilla-2', respectively.
-The middle layer contains data qubits encoded in the logical space of a hypergraph product code, generated by the check polynomial \( h(x) \).
-Both ancilla layers are exact copies of the data qubit layer.
-Ancilla-1 is specifically used to measure \(Z\) stabilizers, while ancilla-2 is used for the measurement of \(X\) stabilizers.
-Support for both stabilizers in this layout is confined to just one row and one column, simplifying the use of cavity arrangements for GHZ state preparation.
-We begin by identifying the support of a \(Z\) (or \(X\)) stabilizer in the data qubits and then select the corresponding set of qubits in ancilla-1 (or ancilla-2) for GHZ state preparation.
-Next, CNOT gates are applied between ancilla-1 (or ancilla-2) and the data qubits, which can be performed locally.
-This is followed by transferring the information from ancilla-1 (or ancilla-2) to another set of ancilla qubits for redundification of the decoding process.
-Both ancilla sets are then decoded separately, again using the cavity.
-Finally, both sets of ancilla qubits are measured in the \(Z\) basis.
+The middle layer contains data qubits encoded in the logical space of a qLDPC code.
+Ancilla-1 is specifically used to measure \(Z\) stabilizers, while ancilla-2 for \(X\) stabilizers.
+The data qubits of both HGP and LP codes can be arranged in a 2D layout such that the support of both types of stabilizers is limited to a single row and a single column, as illustrated in Fig.~\ref{app/fig/[[450,98,5]] layout}.
+This structure simplifies the implementation of cavity-based GHZ state preparation.